geerlingguy/raspberry-pi-pcie-devices/extras/cross-compile/README.md

 # Raspberry Pi Linux Cross-compilation Environment

-> **NOTE**: The old Vagrant and VirtualBox-based build environment is now stored in the [`legacy-vagrant`](legacy-vagrant/) directory.

 This environment can be used to [cross-compile the Raspberry Pi OS kernel](https://www.raspberrypi.org/documentation/linux/kernel/building.md) from a Linux, Windows, or Mac workstation using Docker.

+You can also skip the 'Bringing up the build environment' section and just compile the kernel directly on the Pi itself.

-This build configuration has only been tested with the Raspberry Pi 4, CM4, and Pi 400, and run on macOS.
+This build configuration currently targets Raspberry Pi 5, CM5, and Pi 500/500+, and on macOS using Docker Desktop, using the Pi OS 64-bit build.

 ## Bringing up the build environment